EmberLightVFX/Python-UV-Docker-Image/README.md

 ## Port

-The container exposes port 8080 by default, which is the standard port for NiceGUI applications.
+The container exposes port 8080 by default.
+Make sure your application binds to `host='0.0.0.0'` and `port=8080` for external access.

 ## License